 (securities maturing in one year or less) shall be invested entirely in

-or agencies of the United States Government, domestic corporations,
+agencies of the United States Government, domestic corporations, including

-including industrials and utilities, and domestic banks and other United
+industrials and utilities, and domestic banks and other United States financial

-shall range from high yield or low rated fixed income investments to fixed
+range from high yield or low rated fixed income investments to fixed income

-will be proactively managed based on current and future analysis of
+be proactively managed based on current and future analysis of interest rate

 Investment Performance Review and Evaluation

-results will be measured on a semi-annual, and / or annual basis.
+results will be measured on a quarterly, semi-annual, and / or annual basis.

-commonly accepted benchmarks weighted to match the long-term asset allocation
+accepted benchmarks weighted to match the long-term asset allocation policy of

 investment performance of the total portfolio and equity and fixed income